TOAST-DOCS/Compute-Instance/en/console-guide.md

 For more details on security groups, see [Security Group](./console-guide/#security-group) and [VPC Overview](/Network/VPC/en/overview/).

-### Modify Network Interface
+### Change Network Subnet

-Network interfaces may be added or deleted, regardless of instance status.
-When a network interface is associated with a floating IP, the floating IP is disassociated along with interface deleted.
-Once disassociated, a floating IP cannot be automatically associated even by adding the same network interface again: add network interface first and associate the the floating IP again.
+An instance's network subnet can only be changed while the instance is stopped.
+When you add a subnet, a network interface that will be connected to that subnet is automatically created on your instance.
+If you add multiple subnets at once, the order of the newly created network interfaces on the instance is set randomly.
+Deleting a subnet from an instance automatically deletes the network interface that was created along with the subnet.

 ### Modify Flavor

 Instance flavors can be changed once an instance has been stopped.
 If an instance is running, click **Stop Instance** in **Additional Features** to stop the instance.